RetroDECK/ES-DE/GAMELISTS.md

 * `integer` - an integer value (written as a string).
 * `datetime` - a date and, potentially, a time.
 These are encoded as an ISO string, in the following format: "%Y%m%dT%H%M%S%F%q".
 For example, the release date for Chrono Trigger is encoded as "19950311T000000" (no time specified).

 Some metadata is also marked as "statistic" - these are kept track of by ES and do not show up in the metadata editor.
-They are shown in certain views (for example, the detailed and video views show `lastplayed`, although it can be disabled by the theme).
+They are shown in certain views (for example, the detailed view and the video view both show `lastplayed`, although the label can be disabled by the theme).

 #### `<game>`

 * `name` - string, the displayed name for the game.
 * `desc` - string, a description of the game.
 Longer descriptions will automatically scroll, so don't worry about size.
 * `rating` - float, the rating for the game, expressed as a floating point number between 0 and 1.
-Arbitrary values are fine (ES can display half-stars, quarter-stars, etc).
+ES will round fractional values to half-stars.
 * `releasedate` - datetime, the date the game was released.
 Displayed as date only, time is ignored.
 * `developer` - string, the developer for the game.
 * `publisher` - string, the publisher for the game.
 * `genre` - string, the (primary) genre for the game.
 * `players` - integer, the number of players the game supports.
-* `favorite` - bool, indicates whether the game is a favorite
+* `favorite` - bool, indicates whether the game is a favorite.
-* `completed`- bool, indicates whether the game has been completed
+* `completed`- bool, indicates whether the game has been completed.
-* `broken` - bool, indicates a game that doesn't work (useful for MAME)
+* `broken` - bool, indicates a game that doesn't work (useful for MAME).
-* `kidgame` - bool, indicates whether the game is suitable for children, used by the `kid' UI mode
+* `kidgame` - bool, indicates whether the game is suitable for children, used by the `kid' UI mode.
 * `playcount` - integer, the number of times this game has been played.
 * `lastplayed` - statistic, datetime, the last date and time this game was played.
 * `sortname` - string, used in sorting the gamelist in a system, instead of `name`.
-* `launchstring` - optional tag that is used to override the emulator and core settings on a per-game basis
+* `launchstring` - optional tag that is used to override the emulator and core settings on a per-game basis.

 #### `<folder>`
 * `name` - string, the displayed name for the folder.
 * `desc` - string, the description for the folder.
-* `developer` - string, developer(s)
+* `developer` - string, developer(s).
-* `publisher` - string, publisher(s)
+* `publisher` - string, publisher(s).
-* `genre` - string, genre(s)
+* `genre` - string, genre(s).
-* `players` - integer, the number of players the game supports
+* `players` - integer, the number of players the game supports.

 Things to be aware of